The Articles of Our Faith

-Abandoning the wilderness, early humanity erected barriers between the destruction of the wilds, exalting the innate urge to improve its plight and make peace with the world at large.
-Turning from the jungle, we entered into society, relinquishing our animalistic freedom in exchange for incipient laws that freed us from primal pursuits, offering instead community and protection from the wilds.
+Abandoning the wilderness, early humanity erected barriers between itself and the destruction of the wilds, exalting the innate urge to improve its plight and make peace with the world at large.
+Turning from the jungle, we entered into society, relinquishing our animalistic freedom in exchange for incipient laws that released us from primal pursuits, offering instead community and protection from the wilds.

-Embracing society, our ancestors established a judicial power to arbitrate disputes, establishing laws that demanded equality, and enforced by an executive power that transcended the individual, to reaffirm the rights of the collective.
+Embracing society, our ancestors established a judicial power to arbitrate disputes, establishing laws that demanded equality and were enforced by an executive power that transcended the individual to reaffirm the rights of the collective.

-Over time, these proto-societies developed habits, norms, and social institutions, and over millennia transformed into thriving cities, nations, and civilizations.
+With time, these proto-societies developed habits, norms, and social institutions, and over millennia they transformed into thriving cities, nations, and complex civilizations.

-Surveying this remarkable transformation, we see that this commonwealth is valid and just only so long as these common powers serve the interests of all of those who have relinquished their rights to join it.
-When this compact fails to uphold this universal access to the benefits of society, it gives up its raison d'être.
-Over time, if they don’t self-correct, these failed societies became known as tyrannies.
+Surveying this remarkable transformation, we see that this commonwealth is valid and just only so long as these common powers serve the interests of all of those who relinquished their primal rights to join it.
+When this compact fails to uphold this universal access for all members to the benefits of society, it gives up its raison d'être.
+Over time, if these failing societies didn't self-correct, they became known as tyrannies.

 Humankind is fallible, never far from the siren song of chaos.
 The individual is easily seduced by power, wealth, and other temptations that would cause him or her to attack the interests of the collective in a quest for personal enrichment.
 As societies crumbled and rebuilt themselves, its members struggled to discern, and then codify, principles that guaranteed the rights of the individual within the collective.

-Over time, great minds wrestled with the question of how to embody this compact, and what laws perpetuated the assurances of this social contract.
-These philosophers invented many names for this guarantee, in many languages, but what united all these efforts were three concepts.
-These rights were firstly universal, applying to all who entered into society; they were eternal, guaranteeing the rational governance of everything for perpetuity; and finally, they codified the ideal, accommodating the inalienable rights of everyone – with none barred that would join the social union.
+Over millennia, great minds wrestled with the question of how to embody this compact, and which laws perpetuated the assurances of this social contract.
+These philosophers invented many names in many languages for this guarantee, but what united all of their efforts were three concepts. **These rights were firstly universal, applying to all who entered into society; they were eternal, guaranteeing the rational governance of everything for perpetuity; and finally, they codified the ideal, accommodating the inalienable rights of everyone - with none barred that would join the social union.**

 A Modern Standard

 Society is in perpetual flux, and the rules with which we govern ourselves must reflect the world around us.
-A law that made sense last year could become obsolete next year.
-Universal Eternal Law’s potency stems from its embodiment of this dynamic.
-It presents as concise a directive today, as we contend with modernization, as it did governing the first cavemen that banded together against the wilds in prehistory.
+An enacted law that made sense last year could become obsolete next year.
+Alternatively, a law that seemed to make sense a decade ago could be shown over time to be unjust, discriminative, and in opposition to equality.
+Universal Eternal Law's potency stems from its embodiment of this dynamic -- transcending temporal legal miscalculations and oversteps -- while balancing the changing needs of society with the eternal rights of all members.
+It presents as concise a directive today, as we contend with modernization, as it did in prehistory, governing the first cavemen that banded together against the wilds.

-If society enacts a law that conflicts with natural law, meaning it goes against the natural order, then it is no longer a law, but a corruption.
+If society enacts a law that conflicts with these natural rights, meaning it goes against the natural order, then it is no longer a law, but a corruption.
 Without law, there is no society, and without society, there can be no law.

-No rational person would sacrifice his or her natural freedom to enter into a society that would discriminate against him or her based on his or her natural and lawful characteristics.
+No rational person would sacrifice his or her natural freedoms to enter into a society that would discriminate against them based on their natural and lawful characteristics.
 For example, we would not expect a woman to enter, uncoerced by violence or circumstance, into a social compact that forbade her gender from obtaining all the social and material benefits that she created through her labor.

 Marriage, the Pillar of Integration

-The modern by workplace is fraught with stress, a constant jockeying for leverage and value as we strive to assert our position and influence in the marketplace.
-For billions, their sacrifices to this daily drudgery are validated when they return home, shedding their aggression and ambition for the sincerity and solace of family, recharging their batteries to tackle the challenges all over again the following day.
+The modern workplace is fraught with stress, a constant jockeying for leverage and value as we strive to assert our position and influence in the marketplace.
+For billions of people, their sacrifices to this daily drudgery are validated when they return home, shedding their aggression and ambition for the sincerity and solace of family, recharging their batteries to tackle the challenges all over again the following day.

-That validation and support gives people an edge and may explain why married men significantly out earn their bachelor counterparts.
+That validation and support gives people within a marriage an edge and may explain why married men significantly out-earn their bachelor counterparts.
 We live in a society that rewards marriage, whether we like it or not.

 From a legal standpoint, the institution of marriage confers additional social and economic benefits.
 Married couples benefit from a tax structure that rewards joint filing, while economies of scale allow couples to cut costs while providing a secure framework for long-term investments.